Skip to main content

 Written by Kailey Buxbaum

-All FHR Exchange members have full control over who can see their FHR Report.
-When you receive a request to share your FHR Report, you can accept or decline the share request.
-Report sharing controls are available on your RapidRatings account dashboard in the portal.
+All FHR Exchange members have full control over who can see their FHR.
+When you receive a request to share your FHR from a client, you can accept or decline the share request.
+Sharing controls are available on your RapidRatings account dashboard in the portal.
 We don't yet have functionality within the portal to deny a request, so you'll have to let our team know you're denying the share so we can close it out on our side.
 Additionally, if you accept a share and then decide to revoke it at a later time, you'll need to let our team know of that decision so we can action accordingly.

 Accepting or Declining a Request

-• When you accept a request to share, you can choose whether to share your FHR Report in full or a Summary Disclosure Report.
-This is then shared with the company making the request.
+• When you accept a request to share, you can choose whether to share your FHR in full or a Summary Disclosure Report.
+This is then shared with the client making the request.

-• When you decline a request to share, no report will be shared with the company making the request.
+• When you decline a request to share, no information will be shared with the company making the request.

 Both the full FHR Report and the Summary Disclosure Report are based on the same financial inputs; it is just the data that is visible in the report you share that differs.
 The key difference is the Summary Disclosure Report does not show the underlying financial line items in the report.